thedevbones/project-hillbilly/README.md

 -	Create audio buses and connect them to audio files

 **Diego:**
--	Add menu music and audio to tutorial menus
+-	Add menu music to tutorial menus
 -	Fix known bugs in the menu
 -	Make sure buttons from other menus link to tutorial menus
 -	Edit buttons and menu so that they fit the theme of the game
-	- edit menu backgrounds so that they have the same theme as the main menu
+-	Edit menu backgrounds so that they have the same theme as the main

 <!-- Optional -->
 <!-- ## License -->